The metal is popular among investors as it can act as a hedge against inflation and crises.

 Risks and Cost of Investing in Gold

-However, it is important that you understand the unique costs and risks that come with holding Gold.
+However, you must understand the unique costs and risks that come with holding Gold.

 Risks of Investing in Gold